 Along with moose and deer, there is a striking exhibit of North American wildlife, including grizzly, polar, and black bears.

 Highlights for kids at the complex include an animal petting area, a raptor show, a sea lion show, a penguin viewing area, a walk-through aviary, camel rides, and the entertaining Safari Train.
 This miniature steam train travels the entire area.

 1.5.
 Boerner Botanical Gardens

-Other gardens have been added to the original ones, most notably those for lilies, herbs, and shrubs.
+Other gardens have been added to the original ones, notably those for lilies, herbs, and shrubs.

-A fascinating test garden with American hostas and other flower types are also there.
+A fascinating test garden with American hostas and other flower types is also there.

-The nearby arboretum is also well a visit; it’s a nice spot to promenade after all that flower gazing.
+The nearby nursery is also worth a visit; it’s a nice spot to promenade after all that flower gazing.